cabforum/cabforum.org/content/posts/2014/2014-02-19-2014-02-19-minutes-of-mountain-view-f2f.md

 Dean Coclin read a summary of the agenda item saying that there are some other organizations that have their own requirements and policy OIDs, which we should discuss.

-Ben Wilson: When going forward with the Guidelines sometimes we need to be aware of other organizations—for instance, with the domain component provision, if we say it one way, and then it’s contradictory, then we have to go back and change it.
+Ben Wilson: When going forward with the Guidelines sometimes we need to be aware of other organizations-for instance, with the domain component provision, if we say it one way, and then it’s contradictory, then we have to go back and change it.
 These organizations include the government, the IETF, and grid federations that may have different policies, and there are conflicting layers, and we need to try to move something forward to agree something in this regard.

 Rick Andrews: The CABF was the group dictating the policies and formats for SSL certificates, but a customer might show up with a need to interoperate with the Federal Bridge, asking “I need an SSL certificate and it has to work in the Federal Bridge” so, now, which set of guidelines do I need to follow?
 It is possible conflict.
 As a practical point at the profile level, I have to create an intermediate and end entity to follow the BR policy and also the Federal Bridge.
 Or, the other option, I can have just one that fits both specifications and at some point in the chain you can insert a new policy OID.
 Then what about the browsers?
 Will they complain?